ShanghaiMiaozhua/mzcoin/README.md

-skycoin
+MZCoin
 =======

-Skycoin is a next-generation cryptocurrency.
+MZCoin is a next-generation cryptocurrency.

-Skycoin improves on Bitcoin in too many ways to be addressed here.
+MZCoin improves on Bitcoin in too many ways to be addressed here.

-Skycoin is small part of OP Redecentralize and OP Darknet Plan.
+MZCoin is small part of OP Redecentralize and OP Darknet Plan.

 Installation
 ------------